SwiftDocOrg/github-wiki-publish-action/README.md

 ![GitHub Personal Access Token Select Scopes](https://user-images.githubusercontent.com/7659/72726210-9f9a7d80-3b3c-11ea-81b4-528de92fb9fa.png)

 > **Note**:
 > GitHub actions have access to [a `GITHUB_TOKEN` secret][GITHUB_TOKEN],
 > but that token's permissions are limited to
 > the repository that contains your workflow.
-> This workflow requires the generation of a new personal acccess token
+> This workflow requires the generation of a new personal access token
 > to read and write to the git repository for your project's wiki.

 ### 4. Set a Repository Secret